Amitriptyline: Medical uses

-Amitriptyline is indicated for the treatment of major depressive disorder and neuropathic pain and for the prevention of migraine and chronic tension headache.
+Amitriptyline is indicated for the treatment of major depressive disorder, neuropathic pain, and for the prevention of migraine and chronic tension headache.
 It can be used for the treatment of nocturnal enuresis in children older than 6 after other treatments have failed.

 Depression

 Amitriptyline is effective for depression, but it is rarely used as a first-line antidepressant due to its higher toxicity in overdose and generally poorer tolerability.
 It can be tried for depression as a second-line therapy, after the failure of other treatments.
-For treatment-resistant adolescent depression or for cancer-related depression amitriptyline is no better than placebo.
+For treatment-resistant adolescent depression or for cancer-related depression amitriptyline is no better than placebo; however, the number of treated patients in both studies was small.
 It is sometimes used for the treatment of depression in Parkinson's disease, but supporting evidence for that is lacking.

 Pain

 Amitriptyline alleviates painful diabetic neuropathy.
-It is recommended by a variety of guidelines as a first or second line treatment.
+It is recommended by a variety of guidelines as a first or second-line treatment.
 It is as effective for this indication as gabapentin or pregabalin but less well tolerated.
+Amitriptyline is as effective at relieving pain as duloxetine.
+Combination treatment of amitriptyline and pregabalin offers additional pain relief for people whose pain is not adequately controlled with one medication and is usually safe.
+Amitriptyline in certain formulations may also induce the level of sciatic-nerve blockade needed for local anesthesia therein.
+Here, it has been demonstrated to be of superior potency to bupivacaine, a customary long-acting local anesthetic.

 Low doses of amitriptyline moderately improve sleep disturbances and reduce pain and fatigue associated with fibromyalgia.
 It is recommended for fibromyalgia accompanied by depression by Association of the Scientific Medical Societies in Germany and as a second-line option for fibromyalgia, with exercise being the first line option, by European League Against Rheumatism.
 Combinations of amitriptyline and fluoxetine or melatonin may reduce fibromyalgia pain better than either medication alone.

 There is some (low-quality) evidence that amitriptyline may reduce pain in cancer patients.
-It is recommended only as a second line therapy for non-chemotherapy-induced neuropathic or mixed neuropathic pain, if opioids did not provide the desired effect.
+It is recommended only as a second-line therapy for non-chemotherapy-induced neuropathic or mixed neuropathic pain if opioids did not provide the desired effect.

 Moderate evidence exists in favor of amitriptyline use for atypical facial pain.
 Amitriptyline is ineffective for HIV-associated neuropathy.

+In multiple sclerosis, it is frequently used to treat painful paresthesias in the arms and legs (e.g., burning sensations, pins and needles, stabbing pains) caused by damage to the pain-regulating pathways of the brain and spinal cord.

+Central post-stroke pain

+Amitriptyline has also been reported to be effective in treating central post-stroke pain following lateral medullary infarction (Wallenberg Syndrome), particularly in patients with thermal dysesthesia.
+In a long-term observational study of 63 patients with brainstem stroke, 16 developed central pain, and all responded to amitriptyline, often relapsing when treatment was discontinued.